Lesson video

 Perhaps you said something like this.

-All mediums and styles of art can incorporate different line weights where appropriate and relevant to the artist's intentions.
+All mediums and styles of art can incorporate different line weights where appropriate and relevant to the artists intentions Artist use different line weights and mark-making techniques as a form of expression.

-Adebayo Bolaji's line drawings are full of dynamic expressive lines that convey movement and emotion.
+Adebayo Bolaji's line drawings are full of dynamic, expressive lines that convey movement and emotion.

 Jangarh Singh Shyam's artworks are highly symbolic and tell a story while using repetitive line work.